Special Weather Statement issued for Van Buren by NWS - NewsBreak

 Special Weather Statement issued for Van Buren by NWS

-Effective: 2021-10-11 19:02:00 EDT Expires: 2021-10-11 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, seek shelter inside a building before these storms arrive.
-Target Area: Van Buren Strong thunderstorms will impact portions of Van Buren County through 800 PM EDT At 700 PM EDT, Doppler radar was tracking strong thunderstorms near South Bend Indiana, moving north at 55 mph.
-HAZARD...Wind gusts up to 50 mph.
+Effective: 2021-10-13 08:00:00 CDT Expires: 2021-10-13 06:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Van Buren A strong thunderstorm will impact portions of southwestern Van Buren, Scotland and northwestern Clark Counties through 630 AM CDT At 551 AM CDT, Doppler radar was tracking a strong thunderstorm near Downing, or 10 miles west of Memphis, moving northeast at 45 mph.
+HAZARD...Winds in excess of 30 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Strong thunderstorms will be near Hartford and Decatur around 730 PM EDT.
-Lawton around 735 PM EDT.
-Paw Paw and Bangor around 740 PM EDT.
-South Haven and Mattawan around 745 PM EDT.
-Other locations impacted by these storms include Gobles, Grand Junction, Keeler, Covert, Pine Grove, Lawrence, Kendall, Breedsville, Glendale and Bloomingdale.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+This strong thunderstorm will be near Memphis around 605 AM CDT.
+Other locations in the path of this storm include Milton, Cantril and Keosauqua.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0